lx-0/nestjs-playground/nestjs-mongoose/README.md

 Enhanced by example of strongly typed models.

-Model service returns lean objects only to ensure no magic mongoose document methods and properties are present (e.g. when copying the returned mongoose Document via `Object.assign()` or spreading it into another object).
+Model service returns lean objects only to ensure no magic mongoose document methods and properties are present (e.g. when copying the returned mongoose Document via `Object.assign()` or spreading it into another object, see [Common issues with mongoose.Document](##common-issues-with-mongoose.Document)).

 ## Common issues with mongoose.Document